jpuritz/BIO_594_2019/Final_Assignment/Chille_Final_Assignment/README.md

 #### Data description
 The data for this study will be obtained through NCBI BioProject 473816: [Genome-wide survey of Caribbean Acroporids](https://www.ncbi.nlm.nih.gov/bioproject?LinkName=sra_bioproject&from_uid=5628611).
 Five *A. cervicornis* nubbins were collected from four regions in the Caribbean including Florida, the U.S. Virgin Islands, Belize, and Curacao (Kitchen et al., 2019).

-DNA was extracted from each sample using the Qiagen DNeasy kit (Qiagen, Valencia, CA) according to the manufacturer’s protocol.
+Genomic DNA was extracted from each coral tissue using the Qiagen DNeasy kit (Qiagen, Valencia, CA) according to the manufacturer’s protocol.
 DNA quality was assessed using gel electrophoresis and quantity was assesed with Qubit 2.0 fluorometry (Thermo Fisher, Waltham, MA).
-Sequence library construction and sequencing was completed by the Pennsylvania State University Genomics Core Facility.
-Paired-end short insert (350 nt) sequencing libraries were constructed using 100 ng sample DNA and the TruSeq DNA Nano kit (Illumina, San Diego, CA).
+Whole-genome Sequence library construction and sequencing was completed by the Pennsylvania State University Genomics Core Facility.
+Paired-end short insert sequencing libraries were constructed using 100 ng sample DNA and the TruSeq DNA Nano kit (Illumina, San Diego, CA).
 Libraries were pooled with ten samples of *A. palamata* and sequenced on the Illumina HiSeq 2500 Rapid Run (Illumina, San Diego, CA) over four lanes (Kitchen et al., 2019).
+Reads are 150bp paired-end with an insert size of 350 nt.

 ##### Samples, Origin, and Accession Number in NCBI:
 |Index|Sample ID|Region|Reef|Latitude|Longitude|Collection Date|SRA Accession|